lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular-with-baobab.md

 ---
-title: A more functional approach to Angular, with Baobab
+title: A More Functional Approach to Angular, with Baobab
 lead: Even simpler and more powerful
 template: post.hbt
 date: 2015-03-10